fyne-io/docs.fyne.io/started/index.md

 <div id="install__linux" class="hidden">
 <div style="text-align: left" markdown="1">

-* You will need to install Go, GCC and the graphics library header files using your package manager, one of the following commands will probably work.
+You will need to install Go, GCC and the graphics library header files using your package manager.
+Choose the command corresponding to your distribution:

 * **Debian, Ubuntu and Raspberry Pi OS:**
 `sudo apt-get install golang gcc libgl1-mesa-dev xorg-dev libxkbcommon-dev`
 * **Fedora:**